Why Your Flight to Tokyo Goes Over Alaska

 Controlled Airspace

-Aircraft must follow published routes in controlled airspace unless specifically cleared otherwise.
-Even with direct routing capabilities, traffic flow requirements may mandate specific paths.
+Aircraft must follow published routes in controlled airspace unless ATC clears them otherwise.
+Modern planes have the capability to fly direct, but traffic flow requirements often mandate specific paths.
+The system is moving toward more flexibility, but it’s slow going.

 Restricted Areas

-Military operating areas, restricted airspace, and prohibited zones force deviations.
-Some restrictions are permanent; others activate on schedules or by NOTAM.
+Military operating areas, restricted airspace, and prohibited zones force deviations that can add significant distance.
+Some restrictions are permanent.
+Others activate on schedules or by NOTAM.
+Flight planners have to account for all of them.

 Political Overflights